Amelia Heinle

-Amelia March Luckinbill (formerly Weatherly born March 17, 1973) is an American actress best known for her roles in American soap operas.
+Amelia March Luckinbill (née: Heinle; formerly Weatherly; born March 17, 1973) is an American actress known for her roles in American soap operas.
+Her best known role is Victoria Newman, who she has portrayed on The Young and the Restless since 2005.

 Early life

-Amelia March Heinle was born in Phoenix, Arizona, and has four younger siblings.
-She grew up in Arizona and moved to New Jersey with her family when she was 15 years old.
+Heinle grew up in Arizona and moved to New Jersey with her family when she was 15 years old.